Top 5 Reasons People Don’t Go To Rehab florida

 Every new aspect of life is scary: moving to a new city, getting a new job, or losing someone you love.
 Perhaps these things don’t have much in common, but the similarity is that they all cause stress and require adjustments in your day-to-day life.
 Change causes stress, and that’s a fact.
-With this being said, it is not uncommon for an addict to be scared to go to detox or rehab in general.
+With this being said, it is not uncommon for a person with addiction to be scared to go to detox or rehab in general.
 Even family members may have their hesitations with their loved ones going to rehab.
 Sometimes simply understanding where this fear is coming from can help with overcoming it and being able to see what is truly best for everyone.

 1. Fear of the unknown